TwitchLib/TwitchLib.Client/README.md

 [1]: https://img.shields.io/nuget/v/TwitchLib.Client.svg?label=TwitchLib.Client
 [2]: https://www.nuget.org/packages/TwitchLib.Client

-## Breaking Changes in Version 4.0.1
+## ⚠ Breaking Changes in Version 4.0.1 ⚠

 Version 4.0.1 contains breaking changes.
+- Removed obsolete methods.
 - Methods are now asynchronous.
 (The return value changed from `void` to `Task` and gains `Async` suffix)
 - Events are now asynchronous (return value changed from `void` to `Task`)
+- `Add/RemoveChatCommandIdentifier` methods were removed, use `ChatCommandIdentifiers` property instead (same applies to whisper);
+- `OnLog` event was removed (you can still use `ILoggerFactory` to get logs)

 TODO
-- OnLog=> ILoggerFactory
 - suffix Event => EventArgs
-- command identifiers

 ## Minimal Setup
 Step 1: Create a new Console project